-Medical Information and Consent questionnaire.
-On entry to BMS, parents/guardians complete the Medical Information and Consent online form in which:
+Medical Information and Consent questionnaire

+On entry to the School, parents/guardians complete the Medical Information and Consent online form in which:

-- Consent is given for over-the-counter medications (OTC) (i.e., medications that can be obtained without prescription for the immediate relief of minor, self-limiting ailments), to be administered to their child once it has been assessed that the student would benefit from having the medication.
-(See appendix one). - Consent for prescribed medication is given (including, but not limited to, Adrenaline Auto-Injectors and Salbutamol inhalers).
+- Consent is given for over-the-counter medications (OTC) (i.e., medications that can be obtained without prescription for the immediate relief of minor, self-limiting ailments), to be administered to their child once it has been assessed that the student would benefit from having the medication. - Consent for prescribed medication is given (including, but not limited to, Adrenaline Auto-Injectors and Salbutamol inhalers for emergency use only).

 When parent/guardian consent for medications is received, this is documented on the school's electronic records system.
-It is assumed that consent will last for the length of time the student is attending BMS.
+It is assumed that consent will last for the length of time the student is attending the school.
 It is the responsibility of the parent/guardian to update the school nursing team if there are changes to the consent information held.